Field Sobriety Tests

 Even when law enforcement deems that you were not able to successfully complete the field sobriety tests, you may still be able to challenge the admissibility and results of the tests.
 Some of the typical issues that arise include:

-- Was the officer a drug recognition expert?
+Was the officer a drug recognition expert?

-- Did the officer properly perform and instruct you on how to perform the test?
+Did the officer properly perform and instruct you on how to perform the test?

-- What was the grade or condition of the roadway on which you were asked to perform the tests?
+What was the grade or condition of the roadway on which you were asked to perform the tests?

-- Do you have a medical condition that would influence or impact the result of the field sobriety test?
+Do you have a medical condition that would influence or impact the result of the field sobriety test?

-- Is there video evidence that contradicts the officer’s report?
+Is there video evidence that contradicts the officer’s report?

-If you have been arrested and charged with a DUI and have concerns about the results of your field sobriety tests, call our office today at 407-315-2888 to learn how we will use our experience to fight your DUI case.
+These are a number of the issues that we will explore in the defense of your DUI case.
+If any of these issues arise, we will file Pre-Trial Motions in an effort to have the Court suppress evidence to benefit your case.
+If you have been arrested and charged with a DUI and have concerns about the results of your field sobriety tests, call our office today to learn how we will use our experience to fight your DUI case.